concalma/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 I used a jupyter notebook to carry out this project.
+File is P5.ipynb and exported as P5.html

 Using the code in cell 1 I was able to do a visual exploration of the car vs not_cars dataset.
 There were a total of 8792 car images vs 8968 not_car images.
 Here's a random pick of a car/not_car: